-For the purposes of these lectures, persistent stuttering is the stage of the disorder during which there is no reasonable chance that recovery will occur, either because of natural recovery, treatment, or a combination of both.
+For the purposes of these lectures, persistent stuttering is a stage during which there is no reasonable chance that recovery will occur, either because of natural recovery, treatment, or a combination of both.

-Persistent stuttering lasts a lifetime, and, after a period of early stuttering, may worsen throughout life.
-This is apparent from comparing data sets that measure stuttering severity during the years of early stuttering and during adulthood.
-The majority of studies suggest that stuttering, and the various problems associated with it, do not abate with advancing age.
-Conversely, there have been suggestions that stuttering decreases in prevalence and severity with older age.
-A cross-sectional survey of 852 adults, with a mean at of 49 years, and 135 children, with a mean age of 11 years, collected self-reported severity ratings using a 9-point scale.
+Persistent stuttering lasts a lifetime, and, after a period of early childhood stuttering, may worsen throughout life.
+This is apparent from comparing data sets that measure stuttering severity during the years of early childhood stuttering and during adulthood.3 The majority of studies suggest that stuttering, and the various problems associated with it, do not abate with advancing age.^{4,5,6,7} Conversely, there have been suggestions that stuttering decreases in prevalence and severity with older age.^{8,9} A cross-sectional survey10 of 852 adults, with a mean at of 49 years, and 135 children, with a mean age of 11 years, collected self-reported severity ratings using a 9-point scale.
 Results showed a pattern of increased scores up to 18 years of age, followed by a systematic decrease of around two scale values during subsequent decades of life (Figure 2, page 6).
-A study of 3,100 stuttering moments from 147 adolescents and adults reported that, during that span of life, stuttering became more behaviourally complex.
+A study of 3,100 stuttering moments from 147 adolescents and adults11 reported that, during that span of life, stuttering became more behaviourally complex.
 With advancing age, repeated movements, fixed postures, and superfluous behaviours tended to appear.

-&lt;sup>+ Thanks to Robyn Lowe, Sue O'Brian, Ann Packman, and Ross Menzies for assistance with this material.
+[†] Thanks to Robyn Lowe, Sue O'Brian, Ann Packman, and Ross Menzies for assistance with this material.